nicharuc/sentiment_pred/README.md

 Further steps:
 - We can try weighing embeddings by TF-IDF weights to give more importance to words that are more representative of that particular review.
 - We can try other models such as neural networks.
-We would need to see if increasing complexity of the model by a lot actually translates to significant improvements as simple Logistics Regression model also performs quite well.
+We would need to see if increasing complexity of the model by a lot actually translates to significant improvements as simple Logistics Regression model already performs quite well.
 - We can analyze misclassified reviews and see if there is a trend in reviews that are misclassified.